fluentsinc/rookie-experiments/vs-code/pilot-02-vs-explorer/experiment.md

 **View from Windows File Explorer to Visual Code Explorer**
 ![](../images/pilot-02/filex-to-vsx.gif)

-4. ### You can also create files and folders by clicking on the visual code explorer pane or by double-clicking on the folders.
+4. ### You can also create files and folders by right-clicking on the visual code explorer pane or by right-clicking on the folders.

 ![](../images/pilot-02/right-click-pane.gif)